yash1337/Project-Site-Scraper/README.md

 ### V1

-This is basic web-scraper for getting the CSE 260 files.
+This is basic web-scraper for getting the CSE 260 Summer 2017 edition files. (might or might not work for other sessions) This script returns all the Lecture Notes, Homework Assignments and Sample Test pdfs.

-This script returns all the Lecture Notes, Homework Assignments and Sample Test pdfs.
+You can get the scraper for this class src/CSE 260/ScraperV1.py

 **For advanced users:**